startups · 07 Nov 2025

 AHRQ Digital Healthcare Solutions (R21/R33)

-Grant type: Federal grant — the Agency for Healthcare Research and Quality (AHRQ)
+Grant type: Federal grant — the Agency for Healthcare Research and Quality (AHRQ).

-Grant size: R21 Phase — up to $275,000/2 years, R33 Phase — up to $300,000/year.
+Grant size: R21 Phase — up to $280,000/2 years, R33 Phase — up to $720,000/3 years, with the maximum project period of 5 years total.

 How to apply: Submit an application form using one of the available submission options, including ASSIST, institutional system-to-system solution, or Grants.gov Workspace (single-project only).